apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 - `-DskipITs` skips integration tests

 By removing the flags, you will run the corresponding tests.
 It will take much longer to build but will give you more guarantees on your code.

+Alternatively, you can invoke `./mvnw clean install -Dquickly` from the root directory.
+It will perform the basic formatting validation and will run all the unit tests.
+Use this command for quick checks.

 ### Known Issues